jonlpersson/ed-latimore/site/_posts/2023-05-03-everyone-wants-to-live-the-good-life.md

 I got one this past month, and I’ve made significant strides in my content output, my media outreach, deciding what to focus on, and even handling things around the house with my new son and moving.

-I recommend&nbsp;[Commit Action](https://www.commitaction.com/?oid=1&amp;affid=11){: target="_blank" rel="noopener noreferrer"}, a company that specifically trains people to be accountability partners.
+I recommend [Commit Action](https://www.commitaction.com/?oid=1&amp;affid=11){: target="_blank" rel="noopener noreferrer"}, a company that specifically trains people to be accountability partners.
 Less than 1% of people who apply are hired and many more don’t make it through the training.

 Based on a fairly detailed questionnaire, they match you to someone who is the best fit for your personality, goals, and particular challenges.
 The service isn’t particularly expensive either, especially considering that you’re in direct text communication with someone who will hold you accountable, keep you on track, and legitimately cares that you reach your goals.